Orrville, Alabama

 Orrville is a town in Dallas County, Alabama, United States.
 At the 2020 census, the population was 150.
 According to the 1910 U.S. census, Orrville incorporated in 1908, though it was listed as an incorporated community prior to that.

 Geography

-Orrville is located in western Dallas County at (32.305584, -87.245378).
+Orrville is located in western Dallas County.
 Alabama State Route 22 passes through the town, leading northeast 15 mi to Selma, the county seat, and west 8 mi to Safford.

 According to the U.S. Census Bureau, Orrville has a total area of 2.7 km2, all land.